mattjohnsonpint/SimpleImpersonation/README.md

 This library provides a managed wrapper for the [LogonUser](http://msdn.microsoft.com/en-us/library/windows/desktop/aa378184.aspx) function of the Win32 API.
 Basically, it allows you to impersonate any user, as long as you have their credentials.

+It is dual compiled for both .Net 2.0 and .Net 4.0 runtimes.
+It should work well under .Net 2.0, 3.0, 3.5, 4.0, 4.5, and the client profiles.
+It has no dependencies.

 Installation
 ------------